netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - PASSIVE
           - ACTIVE
-      - Route Health Injection (RHI) functionality of the NetSaler appliance for advertising the route of the VIP address associated with the virtual server.
-When Vserver RHI Level (RHI) parameter is set to VSVR_CNTRLD, the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) settings on the virtual servers associated with the VIP address:
+      - Route Health Injection (RHI) functionality of the NetSaler appliance for advertising the route of the address associated with the virtual server.
+When Vserver RHI Level (RHI) parameter is set to the following are different RHI behaviors for the VIP address on the basis of RHIstate (RHI STATE) on the virtual servers associated with the VIP address:

-        * If you set ``rhistate`` to ``PASSIVE`` on all virtual servers, the Citrix ADC always advertises the route for the VIP address.
+        * If you set RHI STATE to PASSIVE on all virtual servers, the Citrix ADC always advertises the route the VIP address.

-        * If you set ``rhistate`` to ``ACTIVE`` on all virtual servers, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers is in UP state.
+        * If you set RHI STATE to ACTIVE on all virtual servers, the Citrix ADC advertises the route for the address if at least one of the associated virtual servers is in UP state.

-        * If you set ``rhistate`` to ``ACTIVE`` on some and PASSIVE on others, the Citrix ADC advertises the route for the VIP address if at least one of the associated virtual servers, whose ``rhistate`` set to ``ACTIVE``, is in UP state.
+        * If you set RHI STATE to ACTIVE on some and PASSIVE on others, the Citrix ADC advertises the route the VIP address if at least one of the associated virtual servers, whose RHI STATE set to ACTIVE, is UP state.
     * - rtspnat

         *(bool)*
       -
       - Use network address translation (NAT) for RTSP data connections.
+    * - rule

+        *(str)*
+      -
+      - Expression, or name of a named expression, against which traffic is evaluated.

+        The following requirements apply only to the Citrix ADC CLI:

+        * If the expression includes one or more spaces, enclose the entire expression in double quotation

+        * If the expression itself includes double quotation marks, escape the quotations by using the \

+        * Alternatively, you can use single quotation marks to enclose the rule, in which case you do not to escape the double quotation marks.
     * - save_config

         *(bool)*